 Whether you’re already a United℠ Explorer Card cardholder or thinking about applying, you should know how to maximize this airline rewards card’s impressive benefits.

 Some of those benefits are more obvious than others.
-For example: Most co-branded airline cards come with hefty sign-up bonuses, and the United℠ Explorer Card is no different.
-For a limited time, you can earn a one-time bonus of up to 65,000 miles.
+For example, most co-branded airline cards come with hefty sign-up bonuses, and the United℠ Explorer Card is no different.
+You can earn a one-time bonus of 40,000 miles after spending $2,000 on purchases within the first 3 months of account opening.

 That’s one seriously nice perk, but did you know that several other benefits on the United℠ Explorer Card can be maximized to make this United Airlines-tied credit card even more enticing?